 The underlying belief of Panopticism is that humans will behave well under constant surveillance.
 Foucault drew this theory by looking at Bentham’s ‘Panopticon’, a specific type of architecture that he found ideal for maximising control of the subjects with minimal authority members.
 The Panopticon is a circular building with well-lit segmented rooms on the outside and an observation tower within.
 The authority figure in the watchtower can look within each cell at any given time, 24/7.
 Panopticon principle was beneficial to a variety of institutions in which surveillance was important, including hospitals, schools, workhouses and prisons.

 VITRINE’s unique architecture creates conditions for viewing the work 24/7, playing between the public and the private.
 This exhibition explores parallels between the space and the Panopticism theory.
-In dividing the space even further, creating segments and spatial partitioning, the space reflects the Panopticon.
-The artists will present works exhibited as five solo presentations existing aside each other.
+Using the divisions in the window panels and spatial partitioning, the space reflects the Panopticon.
+The artists will present works exhibited as six solo presentations existing aside each other.
 Offering the viewer an active role, ‘Docile Bodies’ explores VITRINE’s relationship with public space, and the gallery’s proximity to private space masquerading as public.

 Docile Bodies is curated by Helena Kate Whittingham (VITRINE Assistant Curator) and is her first London exhibition.

 The event is to act as a coming together of various parts on the square and creative community.

 Jesse Darling (b.1984 Felixstowe) is an artist based in London and Berlin.
 Recent Solo shows Include; Support Level, Chapter Gallery, New York, US (2018) Armes Blanches, Galerie Sultana, Paris, FR (2017) ATROPHILIA (w Phoebe Collings James ), Company, New York, US (2016) and The Great Near, Arcadia_Missa, London, UK (2016).